mattdp/partreach/config/jekyll/_posts/2014-07-15-what-to-expect-with-dmls.markdown

 <h3>Is DMLS right for me?</h3>

-<p>Here is <a href="http://directmetallasersintering.blogspot.com/2010/01/dmls-direct-metal-laser-sintering-costs.html" target="_blank">an example DMLS part</a>, courtesy of the blog directmetalsintering (check it out, it's terrific).
+<p>Here is an<a href="http://directmetallasersintering.blogspot.com/2010/01/dmls-direct-metal-laser-sintering-costs.html" target="_blank"> example DMLS part</a>, courtesy of the blog directmetalsintering (check it out, it's terrific).
 This steel part has:</p>
 <ul>
 <li>Complex geometry that would be impossible to machine.</li>
 <li>Small size</li>